Interested to discover other investment outlets aside from stocks and mutual funds? Consider Unit Investment Trust Funds or UITFs.

-UITF or Unit Investment Trust Fund is a collective investment scheme offered by banks wherein money from various investors are pooled together into one fund to achieve a specific investment objective.
-UITFs are very good investment vehicles for people who have no time or expertise to do actual stock or bond trading since professional investment managers are the ones managing the fund.
+UITF or Unit Investment Trust Fund is a collective investment scheme offered by banks and trust companies in the Philippines.
+As a “collective investment,” this means money from a variety of investors are pooled together into one fund to achieve a specific investment objective.
+The investment objective could be: capital appreciation, capital preservation, or current income, among others.

 What are the benefits of investing in UITFs?

-Professional management means an investor need not have expertise or experience since professional fund managers are the ones making investment decisions.
-An investor also does not have to track the market daily — which, in that sense, makes UITFs a form of passive investment.
-As for asset diversification, through UITFs, investors get to invest in assets that may normally not be accessible to them, for example, expensive stocks or high-yielding corporate bonds typically offered only to institutional investors.
+Professional management means an investor can make money by investing without the need for expertise or experience since professional fund managers will be the ones making investment decisions.
+An investor also does not have to track the market daily, which, in that sense, makes UITFs a passive investment.
+Relying on the professional management of dedicated fund managers make investing in UITF simple and convenient.

-What are the various types of UITFs in the country?
+What are the types of UITFs?

-- Equity or stock funds, which invest in the shares of publicly-listed companies.
+- Equity or stock funds, which invest in the shares of publicly-listed companies;

-- Bond funds, which invest in fixed-income securities issued by the government and large corporations.
+- Bond funds, which invest in fixed-income securities issued by the government and large corporations;

 What is the appropriate UITF for an investor?

-If, on the other hand, a person is not ready to take some losses or might have a need to get his money back in 2 or 3 years, he is better off investing in Money Market or Bond funds.
-Balanced funds are a middle choice for people torn between Equity funds and Bond funds.
+If, on the other hand, a person is not willing to take some losses or might have a need to get money back in 2 or 3 years, he or she is better off investing in Money Market or Bond funds instead.
+Balanced funds are a middle choice for investors torn between Equity funds and Bond funds.

-Potential investors need only drop by branches of local banks.
-Bank staff would assist them by introducing the various investment offerings and would also ask them to fill out a Client Suitability Assessment form.
-Once the appropriate fund is chosen, an investor can start investing.
-In the Philippines, one can invest in UITFs for as low as P10,000.
+You would also most likely also be asked to fill out a Client Suitability Assessment form or a Risk Profile Assessment form.
+Once the appropriate fund is chosen, you can now start investing.
+In the Philippines, one can invest in UITFs for as low as P1,000.

-How about withdrawing UITFs?
+How about withdrawing my UITF investment?

-Where to learn more about UITFs?
+Where can I learn more about UITFs?